Allegiance Council: Membership

 The members of the council include surviving sons of Ibn Saud, grandsons whose fathers are deceased, incapacitated or unwilling to assume the throne and the sons of the King and Crown Prince.
-As of 2019 the council had 34 members: 4 surviving sons of Ibn Saud, 29 of his grandsons and 1 of his great grandsons.
+As of 2025 the council had 34 members: 3 surviving sons of Ibn Saud, 28 of his grandsons and 3 of his great grandsons.
 Each grandson represents his deceased or incapacitated father.

-However, the line of Hamoud bin Ibn Saud is not represented in the Council, since he died without a son.
-One of King Ibn Saud's sons, Prince Fawwaz, was a member at the Council, but died in 2008 without sons.
-Grandson of Turki (I), Turki bin Faisal, died on 28 February 2009 and was replaced by his brother, Abdullah bin Faisal bin Turki until his death in 2019.
+Two of King Ibn Saud's sons, Prince Fawwaz and Prince Hamoud died without sons.
+Grandson of Turki I, Turki bin Faisal, died on 28 February 2009 and was replaced by his brother, Abdullah bin Faisal bin Turki until his death in 2019.
+He was then replaced by his brother Fahd bin Faisal bin Turki.
 Bandar bin Musaid also replaced his brother, Abdullah bin Musaid.

 Prince Talal resigned from the Council three weeks after the appointment of Prince Nayef as Crown Prince in November 2011.
 His resignation meant one of his sons might take a position on the Council, in the future.

 In December 2011, Saud bin Nayef was appointed as a member of the Council since his father, late Prince Nayef could not have a seat in the Council due to being then crown prince.

+In March 2020, Abdulaziz bin Ahmed replaced his brother Nayef bin Ahmed, who had replaced their father Ahmed bin Abdulaziz in that position previously.
+Both of them were detained along with former Crown Prince Muhammad bin Nayef and his brother Nawwaf bin Nayef for treason charges.

 The Council was chaired by Prince Mishaal, who had been excluded from the line of succession, until his death in 2017.
 Members of the Council swear an oath of allegiance to the King.